(left) Medieval tower; (centre) coat of arms of the Cesarini inside Palazzo Cesarini; (right) coat of arms of Genzano

-It was customary for Capuchin churches to have a spartan aspect and to be built in a remote and possibly elevated location; they were often preceded by an alley with the Stations of the Cross or with a large cross (see Chiesa dei Cappuccini in Rome which was built in the same period as S. Francesco).
+It was customary for Capuchin churches to have a spartan aspect and to be built in a remote and possibly elevated location; they were often preceded by a path with the Stations of the Cross or with a large cross (see Chiesa dei Cappuccini in Rome which was built in the same period as S. Francesco).

-The other two remaining long alleys (in December 2011)
+The other two remaining long avenues (in December 2011)

 In the second half of the XVIIth century the Cesarini promoted the development of Genzano, which until then was limited to the area between Palazzo Cesarini and S. Maria della Cima.
 This led to the loss of the olmate which in the 1664 engraving are shown on the right side.

 After having acquired Genzano the Cesarini set their residence in a sort of castle controlling the entrance to the town.
 Over time the building was enlarged until in 1713-1730 Duke Gaetano Sforza Cesarini entirely reshaped the family palace with the assistance of the architects Ludovico and Domenico Gregorini.
 The fašade shows the use of some optical "tricks" which give the building a taller and larger appearance: the vertical elements become progressively thinner moving upwards, while the horizontal distance between the windows becomes smaller moving from the centre to the sides.

 Palazzo Sforza Cesarini: (left) portal; (right) rear view

 The portal and the balcony above it are perpendicular to the olmata leading to the palace;

 they were embellished with ancient granite columns and cipollino marble slabs.